sarahleejane/sarahleejane.github.io/_posts/2014-09-15-frequency-of-a-variable-per-column-with-R.markdown

 ---
 layout: post
-title:  "frequency of variable across column with R"
+title:  "frequency of a variable per column with R"
 date:   2014-09-15 22:49:28
 categories: Learning R
 ---